zspecza/common-tags/readme.md

 - [Node.js](https://nodejs.org/en/download/) v5.0.0 or higher
 - In order to use `common-tags`, your environment will also need to support ES2015 tagged templates ([pssst… check Babel out](http://babeljs.io)).

-It might work with below versions of Node, but this is not a gaurantee.
+It might work with below versions of Node, but this is not a guarantee.

 ### Instructions